StartupsPoleEmploi/estime-frontend/README-EN.md

 ## Manage dependencies with npm

 NPM is used to manage the dependencies of this project.
-To control the updating, this project don't use ~ or ^ in package.json.
-Dependancy version are updated manually.
+To control the updating, this project doesn't use ~ or ^ in package.json.
+Dependancy versions are updated manually.

 :wrench: Tools to help :